Local Plumbers

 Basement Flood Prevention Advice for Wheeling, Buffalo Grove, Arlington Heights & Nearby Suburbs

-At Drain & Plumbing Services®, we regularly help homeowners dealing with failed sump pumps, clogged discharge lines, stuck float switches, and undersized systems that simply cannot keep up.
-If you are already seeing water in the basement or want to avoid a costly flood later, this guide explains the most common reasons sump pumps fail and when it makes sense to schedule professional sump pump installation or replacement service.
+At Drain & Plumbing Services®, we regularly help homeowners dealing with failed sump pumps, clogged discharge lines, stuck float switches, worn check valves, and systems that simply cannot keep up during severe weather.
+If you are already seeing water in the basement — or want to avoid a major cleanup later — this guide explains the most common reasons sump pumps fail and when it makes sense to schedule professional sump pump installation or replacement service.

 1. Old Age and Mechanical Wear